M. G. Marg, Gangtok

 MG Marg is also the main market area of Gangtok.
 There are all sorts of shops here including souvenir & gift stores, clothing stores (for men & women), handicraft items, shoe shops, and even Pharmacies and convenience stores.

 Shops in MG Marg are open from 8am to 7pm.
 The market here is closed on Tuesdays.
-At one end of MG Marg is the Sikkim Tourism Center.
-Further down towards Tibet road is the taxi stand where you get taxis for local sightseeing tours.
+At one end of MG Marg is the Sikkim Tourist Information Center.
+Further down and as you turn right towards Tibet road, there is a taxi stand where you get taxis for local sightseeing tours.